Robert Joel

-Robert Joel McLane (August 4, 1944 in Macon, Georgia – September 30, 1992 in Riverside, California) was an American actor who is known for having starred in the early openly gay film A Very Natural Thing in 1974.
+Robert Joel McLane (August 4, 1944 – September 30, 1992) was an American actor known for having starred in the early openly gay film A Very Natural Thing in 1974.

 Early life

-He was born Robert Joel McLane, and was sometimes credited under the name Robert McLane.
+He was born Robert Joel McLane, son of Henry McLane and his wife Sylvia Lamb.
+He was sometimes credited under the name Robert McLane.
 He was born in 1944 in Macon, Georgia. and grew up on a farm in Wagener, South Carolina.
 He graduated from Furman University in 1965.